michaelboyles/formula/docs/src/content/docs/guides/fields.md

 ```

 A field is basically a type-safe reference to a slice of the form data.
 It doesn't contain any data, but it knows
 how to get a snapshot and how to subscribe to updates.
-For that reason, Fields have a `getValue()` function, but they
+For that reason, Fields have a `getData()` function, but they
-don't (and couldn't) have a `.value` property.
+don't (and couldn't) have a `.data` property.

 The reason the name `form` is used above, rather than say `getField`, is because `form` is also an object with
 methods like `submit` and `reset`.
 It might be a surprise to some beginners that